spiffe/spiffe/standards/SPIFFE_Federation.md

 In considering the categories of claims noted in [Section 7.7.1](#771-svid-claims), these should be treated with an increasing level of scrutiny around interpretation.

 Also consider exactly who is operating the trust domain making the claim.
 Trust domain operators may be able to agree on the meaning of a particular claim.
 For example, if an organization operates multiple trust domains for administrative reasons, it may be straightforward to agree on an interpretation of claims within that organization (even if the claims are not publically standardized).
 The operator should, however, limit processing of that claim only to the trust domains with which the meaning has been agreed.

 #### 7.7.4 Veracity of claims

-Just because a trust domain authority asserts a claim does not gaurantee the claim is true.
+Just because a trust domain authority asserts a claim does not guarantee the claim is true.
 When choosing whether to accept particular claims from particular trust domains, operators may wish to conduct audits, ask for evidence, or otherwise investigate the processes by which the trust domain makes the claim.

 Imagine a hypothetical claim involving whether the peer workload is in a PCI-compliant (Payment Card Industry security specification, a standard for processing credit card data) environment.
 If we are going to share credit card data with workloads that are PCI-compliant, we might ask to see evidence of a 3rd party PCI audit and ask how the trust domain authority determines which workloads to issue the claim to.

 If we determine we cannot trust core SPIFFE claims, like the SPIFFE ID, from a particular trust domain, it makes little sense to allow federation at all.
 Non-required claims can be filtered by control planes and/or workloads if they are not trusted.